laurenra7/websocket-simple-server/README.md

 it will default to port 8080.

-2. (optional) Modify `build.gradle` and add a **bootJar** task to name the generated .jar file to `websocket-test.jar` rather than the default (which would be websocket-simple-server-0.0.1-SNAPSHOT.jar):
+2. (optional) Modify `build.gradle` and add a **bootJar** task to name the generated .jar file `websocket-test.jar` rather than the default (which would be websocket-simple-server-0.0.1-SNAPSHOT.jar):

     ```